 Find out more about the JAAS Emerging Investigator LectureshipSee who's on the team

-Meet our Chair and all other board members for the Journal of Analytical Atomic Spectrometry journal.
+Meet our Chair and all other board members for the Journal of Analytical Atomic Spectrometry.

 Chair